-We thank seminar participants at the NBER Summer Institute, the NBER-NSF Seminar in Bayesian Inference in Econometrics and Statistics, the ASSA Big Data and Forecasting Session, the World Congress of the Econometric Society, the Society for Economic Dynamics Annual Meeting, the Barcelona Summer Forum, the Bank of England, Bank of Italy, Bank of Spain, Bank for International Settlements, Norges Bank, the Banque de France PSE Workshop on Macroeconometrics and Time Series, the CFE-ERCIM in London, the DC Forecasting Seminar at George Washington University, the EC2 Conference on High-Dimensional Modeling in Time Series, the European Central Bank, the Federal Forecasters Consortium, Fulcrum Asset Management, IHS Vienna, the IWH Macroeconometric Workshop on Forecasting and Uncertainty, and the NIESR Workshop on the Impact of the Covid-19 Pandemic on Macroeconomic Forecasting.
-We are very grateful to Boragan Aruoba and Domenico Giannone for extensive discussions.
+This paper supersedes an earlier working paper circulated under the title "Advances in Nowcasting Economic Activity: Secular Trends, Large Shocks and New Data".
+We thank conference and seminar participants at the NBER Summer Institute, the NBER-NSF Seminar in Bayesian Inference in Econometrics and Statistics, the ASSA Big Data and Forecasting Session, the World Congress of the Econometric Society, the Society for Economic Dynamics Annual Meeting, the Barcelona Summer Forum, the Bank of England, Bank of Italy, Bank of Spain, Bank for International Settlements, Norges Bank, the Banque de France PSE Workshop on Macroeconometrics and Time Series, the CFE-ERCIM in London, the DC Forecasting Seminar at George Washington University, the EC2 Conference on High-Dimensional Modeling in Time Series, the European Central Bank, the Federal Forecasters Consortium, Fulcrum Asset Management, IHS Vienna, the IWH Macroeconometric Workshop on Forecasting.
+We are very grateful to Boragan Aruoba, Domenico Giannone and Mark Watson for extensive discussions.
 We also especially thank Jago Westmacott and the technology team at Fulcrum Asset Management for developing and implementing a customized interface for seamlessly interacting with the cloud computing platform, and Chris Adjaho, Alberto D'Onofrio, and Yad Selvakumar for outstanding research assistance.